stkarydasphys/stkarydasphys/README.md

 ## Hello!
 I'm Stelios! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

 I am a Theoretical Physicist and Math/Physics professor that decided to change careers and dive into the field of   :bar_chart: Data Science and AI!
-I'm fascinated by the endless possibilities to be brought about by AI tools and I loook forward to be part of this revolution in tech!
+I'm fascinated by the endless possibilities to be brought about by AI tools and I look forward to be part of this revolution in tech!
 While I look for such a role...

 - 🔭 ...I’m working on solo/group projects to enhance my programming skillset.
 Currently I'm working on a Data Analysis project, based on the Olist public dataset and a Machine Learning project that aims to create a predictor for the outcome of Tennis matches.